A big day for Moonen Yachts

 Delivery of YN200 to her owners in the USA is planned for the end of 2021.

-For more information on the marriage of a yachts' hull and superstructure, click here.
+More information on the marriage of a yachts' hull and superstructure here.

 Moonen Martinique 36m Specifications: